2009 Philadelphia Phillies season: Game 6

 The Yankees scored first when Matsui hit a two-run home run with Rodriguez on base after a walk.
 The Phillies responded with a triple by Ruiz, who scored on a sacrifice fly by Rollins in the top of the third inning.
 Matsui added to the Yankee lead with a bases-loaded single in the bottom of the inning, scoring Jeter and Damon.
 Martínez was relieved after four innings by Durbin, who allowed a ground rule double to Jeter, who later scored on a Teixeira single.
 Durbin hit Rodriguez and was relieved by Happ after recording one out.
 Happ allowed a two-run double to Matsui, his fifth and sixth RBI of the game which tied a World Series record for most RBI in a single game set by Bobby Richardson in the 1960 World Series.

 In the sixth inning, Howard's home run following a walk issued to Utley brought the game to 7–3.
 After Ibáñez hit a double into right field, Joba Chamberlain relieved Pettitte, allowing no further runs in the inning.
-In the top of the eighth inning, Dámaso Marte struck out Howard, which set a new World Series record for most strikeouts by a batter in a single series (13).
+In the top of the eighth inning, Dámaso Marte struck out Howard, which set a new World Series record for most strikeouts by a batter in one series (13).
 After the strikeout, Marte was relieved by Rivera in a non-save situation, who allowed one hit and one walk before closing out the game and the Yankees' 27th championship.